KartikKannapur/kartikkannapur.github.io/README.md

 * List of Books I have read in the past year
 * List of Events I have attended
 * List of Online Courses and Books I am currently taking up/reading

+The configuration properties are under `_config.yml`

+To build the project and launch the applicaton, run `$ bundle exec jekyll serve`